ykob/js-creative-util/README.md

 #### `drag(acceleration: Vector3, c: number): Vector3`

+The drag function returns a number array of Vector3 for decelerating an object.
+This returned value is according to the magnitude of an object's acceleration.

 #### `friction(acceleration: Vector3, c: number): Vector3`

+The friction function returns a number array of Vector3 for decelerating an object.
+This returned value is constant.

 #### `Hook(k: number, restLength: number)`

+The Hook class calculates the acceleration with Hooke's law.

 ```
 const hook = new Hook(0.1, 50)